vercel/next.js/docs/basic-features/data-fetching.md

     }

     return {
-      props: {}, // will be passed to the page component as props }
+      props: { data }, // will be passed to the page component as props }
   }
   ```